 To learn more about current research, view a list of the Organizational Behavior Department’s working papers.

-Research from the Organizational Behavior Department led to the creation of the Fowler Center for Sustainable Value.
+Research from the Organizational Behavior Department led to the creation of the Fowler Center for Business as an Agent of World Benefit.
 At the heart of the Center is World Inquiry, a global search for the many ways dynamic leaders in the business sector are putting their people, imagination, and assets to work to benefit the earth, from its ecosystem to the needs of its vast, diverse population.

 The Fowler Center bridges the gap between theory and practice for both management practitioners and scholars.
 Through intimate, meaningful collaborations with individuals from a diverse range of organizations, the Fowler Center guides managers to embed sustainability in their core business, creating value for society and the environment in ways that create even more value for their customers and shareholders.